Steelhead

-Steelhead, or occasionally steelhead trout, is the common name of the anadromous form of the coastal rainbow trout (Oncorhynchus mykiss irideus) or Columbia River redband trout (O. m. gairdneri, also called redband steelhead).
+Steelhead, or occasionally steelhead trout, is the anadromous form of the coastal rainbow trout (Oncorhynchus mykiss irideus) or Columbia River redband trout (O. m. gairdneri, also called redband steelhead).
 Steelhead are native to cold-water tributaries of the Pacific basin in Northeast Asia and North America.
 Like other sea-run (anadromous) trout and salmon, steelhead spawn in freshwater, smolts migrate to the ocean to forage for several years and adults return to their natal streams to spawn.
-Steelhead are iteroparous, although survival is approximately 10–20%.
+Steelhead are iteroparous, although their survival rate is approximately only 10–20%.

 Description

 The freshwater form of the steelhead is the rainbow trout (Oncorhynchus mykiss).
 The difference between these forms of the species is that steelhead migrate to the ocean and return to freshwater tributaries to spawn, whereas non-anadromous rainbow trout do not leave freshwater.
-Steelhead are also larger and less colorful than rainbow trout, and can weigh up to 55 lb and reach 45 in in length.
+Steelhead are also larger and less colorful than rainbow trout.
+Steelhead can weigh up to 55 lb and reach 45 in in length.
 They can live up to 11 years and spawn multiple times.
 The body of the steelhead trout is silvery and streamlined with a rounder head.
-There are black dots and a red or pink stripe running horizontally down the sides of the fish.
 This silver color and round head is what gives the steelhead its name.
+There are black dots that are more concentrated on the back of the fish and become sparser closer to the lateral line of the fish.
+Steelhead also develop a pink horizontal stripe.
+When steelhead return to freshwater to spawn, their color begins to more closely resemble that of a normal rainbow trout.
+The longer a steelhead spends in freshwater, the darker their green body colorations and horizontal pink stripe become.
+When a steelhead exits the river and returns to the ocean again, it regains its silvery appearance while in saltwater.
+The fish develop a larger and stronger tail relative to a normal rainbow trout to help aid in swimming in ocean currents and swimming up strong river currents.

-A number of distinct population segments of steelhead are endangered or threatened across the United States, mostly caused by the blocking of waterways by the construction of dams.
+A number of distinct population segments of steelhead are endangered or threatened across the United States, with their decline largely attributed to causes such as changing ocean conditions, overharvest, hatcheries, habitat destruction, and the blocking of waterways by the construction of dams.
 Human interaction has had considerable consequences on reducing the population of steelhead trout.